-Affirming students creates opportunities for cultural and linguistics backgrounds to be an asset and a source of validation in the learning experience.
-In addition to a foundation of grade-level content, high quality instructional materials must prioritize instructional practices that affirm students' cultural and linguistic backgrounds and support students with a range of diverse learning needs to thrive through mathematics.
-This includes developing culturally responsive-sustaining learning communities that center who students are, use mathematics as a tool for civic engagement, and connect learning to the world outside the schoolhouse walls.
-Mathematics instruction must also intentionally affirm students' languages and language practices through a focus on building upon students' multilingualism, ensuring texts support disciplinary language development, and designing language objectives that work in concert with content and mathematics learning.
-Through these instructional choices, materials have the potential to deepen mathematics learning, cultivate a sense of belonging, and develop students' mathematical identities - to see themselves as a participant in mathematics.
+Affirming students creates opportunities for cultural and linguistic backgrounds to be an asset and a source of validation in the learning experience.
+In addition to a foundation of grade-level content, highquality instructional materials must prioritize instructional practices that affirm students' cultural and linguistic backgrounds and support students with a range of diverse learning needs to thrive through mathematics.
+This support includes developing culturally responsive-sustaining learning communities that center who students are, use mathematics as a tool for civic engagement, and connect learning to the world outside the schoolhouse walls.
+Mathematics instruction must also intentionally affirm students' languages and language practices through a focus on building upon students' multilingualism, ensuring that texts support disciplinary language development, and designing language objectives that work in concert with content and mathematics learning.
+Through these instructional choices, materials have the potential to deepen mathematics learning, cultivate a sense of belonging, and develop students' mathematical identities - to see themselves as participants in mathematics.2

-Key Criteria for Culturally Responsive-Sustaining Instruction
+Key Criteria for Culturally Responsive-Sustaining Instruction3

-- Affirm and Center Students: Instructional materials affirm, engage, and center past and current knowledge of Black/African, Indigenous, Brown, and non-Western conceptions of math and highlight multilingualism and non-Western mathematicians and their discoveries.
-Instructional materials are designed to encourage students to anchor learning in individual experiences, backgrounds, and cultural knowledge to expand their mathematics knowledge and skills. - Mathematics as a Tool for Civic Engagement: Instructional materials consistently include tasks that prompt students to apply and develop their civic engagement skills and examine social contexts and current events, using mathematics to question the world and the current status quo - Real World Connections and Relevant Data: Instructional materials consistently connect with students' lives, future goals, communities, and the world and nurture ways to engage in their own communities and beyond.
-This includes (all of the following): - a. use mathematical concepts and tasks to connect to current events; - b. engage in collaborative tasks and/or projects that involve real-world problem-solving through meaningful interactions with peers and their local communities; and - c. center and include structures (e.g., tasks, classroom activities, routines, assignments, etc.) to explore mathematical concepts from current events and data relevant to students' lives and communities 3 so that students see themselves in the tasks and understand how they relate to their context and promote a sense of belonging.
+- Affirmation and Centering of Students: Instructional materials affirm, engage, and center past and current knowledge of Black/African, Indigenous, Brown, and non-Western conceptions of math and highlight multilingualism and non-Western mathematicians and their discoveries.
+Instructional materials are designed to encourage students to anchor learning in individual experiences, backgrounds, and cultural knowledge to expand their mathematics knowledge and skills. - Mathematics as a Tool for Civic Engagement: Instructional materials consistently include tasks that prompt students to apply and develop their civic engagement skills and examine social contexts and current events, using mathematics to question the world and the current status quo. - Real-World Connections and Relevant Data: Instructional materials consistently connect with students' lives, their future goals, their communities, and the world and nurture ways to engage in their own communities and beyond3.
+These materials include all of the following elements: - a. use of mathematical concepts and tasks to connect to current events; - b. collaborative tasks and/or projects that involve real-world problem-solving through meaningful interactions with peers and their local communities; - c. structures (e.g., tasks, classroom activities, routines, assignments) to explore mathematical concepts from current events and data that are relevant to students'

-&lt;sup>2 Aguirre, J., Mayfield-Ingram, K., & Martin, D. B. (2013).
+2 Aguirre, J., Mayfield-Ingram, K., & Martin, D. B. (2013).
 The impact of identity in K-8 mathematics learning and teaching: Rethinking equity-based practices.
-National Council of Teachers of Mathematics, Incorporated, 13-16.
+National Council of Teachers of Mathematics.